leenathomas01/phase-aligned-inquiry/README.md

 1.  **Role separation:** Generation, constraint, execution, falsification, and interpretation are performed by functionally distinct components.
 No single participant both produces and validates results.
 2.  **Sequence enforcement:** Each phase must complete before the next begins.
 Later phases cannot contaminate earlier ones.
-Violations are detected and corrected immediately.
+Violations invalidate downstream phases and require restart from the last uncontaminated phase.
 3.  **Pre-commitment to failure criteria:** Success and failure conditions are defined explicitly before data exists, preventing retroactive redefinition of observables.

 PACI does not guarantee correct, fast, or interesting results.
 It guarantees that when hypotheses fail, they fail cleanly and informatively, with complete documentation of where and why failure occurred.

+In practice, PACI prevents:
+* Defining success after seeing results
+* Interpreting data during execution
+* Validating outcomes with the same component that generated them
+* Quietly redefining thresholds after data exists

 ## The Case Study